MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/solutionsv2-participants.md

 # Plans: The experience of plan participants

-**Role** - participant in a plan, an information worker who is using MyAnalytics
+**Role** - participant in a plan, an information worker who is using MyAnalytics and is enrolled in a [MyAnalytics (Full) service plan](../myanalytics/overview/plans-environments#features-in-the-myanalytics-full-service-plan)

 While analysts and program managers can create and manage programs in Workplace Analytics, the actual work of change is done by MyAnalytics users.
 These are the people for whom a need was identified and a plan created.
 They have the opportunity to change workplace habits for the better.

-During a plan, participants receive or can view the following items:
+All plans are scheduled to start on a Sunday.
+As soon as the plan starts and through the duration of the plan, its participants will receive or can view the following items:

 <!-- THIS IS TURNED OFF FOR NOW (MAY 2019)
 ## Welcome email